codr7/g-fu/v1/README.md

 ![Logo](../logo.png)

 ### Intro
-g-fu is a pragmatic [Lisp](https://xkcd.com/297/) developed and embedded in Go.
-The initial [release](https://github.com/codr7/g-fu/tree/master/v1) implements an extensible, tree-walking interpreter with quasi-quotation and macros, lambdas, optimized tail-recursion, opt-/varargs, threads and channels; weighing in at 3 kloc.
+[g-fu](https://github.com/codr7/g-fu) is a pragmatic [Lisp](https://xkcd.com/297/) developed and embedded in Go.

+This document describes the initial release; which implements an extensible, tree-walking interpreter with quasi-quotation and macros, lambdas, optimized tail-recursion, opt-/varargs, threads and channels; weighing in at 3 kloc.

 ```
 $ git clone https://github.com/codr7/g-fu.git